-The length of time you have treatment for can vary depending on the type you’re having and how long it takes to wear off.
-But again, your doctor will be best placed to advise you on this based on your individual circumstances.
+The length of time you have treatment can vary depending on the type you’re having and how long it takes to wear off.
+But, again, your doctor will be best placed to advise you on this based on your circumstances.

 Avoiding slips, trips, and falls

 There are also steps you can take at home to prevent falls and reduce the risk of fractures.
 Aside from working on your balance and coordination, you can do things like…

 - Wear non-slip shoes and use non-slip mats under rugs

 - Take care and give yourself time to do things to avoid rushing

 - Ask for help changing light bulbs and cleaning windows, rather than standing on chairs

 For more tips on avoiding slips, trips, and falls, have a read of this information from the ROS.

 If you feel worried about living with osteoporosis, it’s important to speak to your GP or a health practitioner, as they should be able to answer any questions you have and help alleviate some concerns.